rumifloss/Droicman/README.md

 # Droicman
 Source code for the Android game "Droicman", created with GameMaker: Studio.
+Currently unstable, incomplete, and full of bugs.